robertmanriquez/MDC_Submission/README.md

 (Ridge, Lasso, DecTree).

 The results show that it is possible to model some relevent physical properties of small organic molecules (HOMO, LUMO, Polarizability).
-Althogh this is used a computational dataset, this workflow demonstrates that using ML and big data techniques can be useful in physical sciences.
+Although the data used is a computational dataset, this workflow demonstrates that using ML and big data techniques can be useful in physical sciences.

 Thank you for reading!